Dr Mike Briers AO - CEO

-Tristan Perez - Research Leader
+Tristan Perez - Research Program Leader

 Tristan Perez is Professor of Robotics and Autonomous Systems at the School of Electrical Engineering and Computer Science at QUT.
 He leads the IntelliSensing Enabling Platform at QUT’s Institute for Future Environments - a transdisciplinary research program aiming to assist industry and government to transition into the digital age - transforming data collection, modelling, analytics, and decision making.

 Over the past fifteen years, his research has focussed on mathematical systems theory with applications in robotics, aerospace, marine, defence, manufacturing, econometrics, and agriculture in collaboration with industry.

 Tristan currently leads QUT developments in agricultural robotics, and is working with industry to develop decision support for crop management based on system-theoretic concepts - agricultural cybernetics.
 He is also working with industry and defence to assess and develop robust autonomy for underwater and airborne vehicles.

 Tristan brings a unique blend of leadership and technical capabilities to the Food Agility CRC - key to his leadership of the Agri-food Informatics Research Program.

 Mara Bun - Business Development